Logic Apps Consumption SQL Connector version 1 Actions/Triggers will be deprecated!

 | order by name, resourceGroup asc

-The path of the version 2 actions and triggers of the SQL Connectors differs from the V1, as you can see: “/v2/datasets/
+The paths for the version 2 actions and triggers of the SQL Connectors differ from V1, as you can see: /v2/datasets/.

 Employing this query allows teams to proactively address potential disruptions by updating their Logic Apps to use the latest version of the SQL Connector before the deprecation deadline.